DirtyOptics/airbreach/docs/proxmox/PROXMOX-PCI Passthrough.md

 <strong>⚠️ Attention:</strong> This step is not necessary for the passthrough, but helps keeping things clean.
 For ignoring some annoying "warnings" in your dmesg output, do the following:
 </div>

-!!! attention "Attention"
+!!! attention "Attention" This step is not necessary!

-This step is not necessary for the passthrough, but helps keeping things clean.
-For ignoring some annoying "warnings" in your dmesg output, do the following:

 ```ad-tip